Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Hypergraph Representation Learning

-\paragraph{Overall Pipeline.}To address the transductive node classification problems on hypergraphs, we organize the pipeline of our proposed model as the following three steps.
-First, vertices of the hypergraph will be mapped into relevant line nodes.
-Specifically, we use the proposed \emph{vertex projection matrix} $P_v$ to conduct feature mapping.
-Second, we apply deep graph learning algorithms (e.g., GCNs) to learn the representation for each line node.
-Finally, the learned representation is fused by $P_v'$, the \emph{vertex back-projection matrix}, for each vertex in an inverse edge degree manner.
-The labelling of vertices is predicted on the fused representation.
+To address the transductive node classification problems on hypergraphs, we organize the pipeline of our proposed model as the following three steps. \begin{itemize} \item STEP1: vertices of the hypergraph is mapped to line nodes in the induced graph.
+Specifically, we use the proposed \emph{vertex projection matrix} $\bfP_{vertex}$ to conduct feature mapping. \item STEP2: we apply deep graph learning algorithms (e.g., GCNs) to learn the representation for each line node. \item STEP3: the learned representation is fused by the \emph{vertex back-projection matrix} $\bfP_{vertex}'$ in an inverse edge degree manner.
+The vertex labels are predicted on the fused representation. \end{itemize}